daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ### Visual Studio Code

 We need a text editor to be able to write complete applications.
 One is available through Jupyter, but sometimes it is helpful to have a standalone text editor, for this we will be using the open-source text editor Visual Studio Code (VS Code).
 You can download VS Code at https://code.visualstudio.com/download.
-At "Select Additional Tasks" make sure that "Add to path" is selected (I also like to select all the other three items as well - see figure below).
+At "Select Additional Tasks" make sure that "Add to path" is selected (I also like to select all the other three items - see figure below).

 ![](/resources_pages/imgs/vs_code.png)